- Your Government

 The FHPAP Advisory Committee assists the Community Services Department with the following tasks:

-- designing or refocusing the grantee's emergency response system;
+- Design or refocus the grantee's emergency response system.

-- assessing the short- and long-term effectiveness of the project in meeting the needs of families who are homeless, preventing homelessness, identifying and developing innovative solutions to the problem of homeless families, and identifying problems and barriers to providing services to homeless families;
+- Assess the short-term and long-term effectiveness of the project in meeting the needs of families who are homeless.

-- Reviewing FHPAP subgrantee applications and making funding recommendations to the County Board.
+- Review FHPAP sub-grantee applications and make funding recommendations to the County Board.

 Election of officers